 If the tables were only 24 inches wide, the floor space for customers would be a full foot wider (see diagram below).
 One foot may not sound like a lot, but when you only have a 10 by 10 foot space to begin with, every bit of space counts.

-Also, I felt that 30 inch width would either create wasted space at the backs of the tables or make items difficult to reach.
+Also, I felt that 30 inch width would create wasted space at the backs of the tables or make items in the back difficult to reach.

 Customers would have to stretch to reach any items placed at the back (i.e. the edge farthest from customers) of a 30 inch table.
 So, you either end up placing items at the backs and creating an awkward reach, or you push all of your items to the front, which creates unused, wasted space.